lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-1C-data-security.md

 # 1C / Data Security

-WIP determining data security.
+Determining data security.
 Will use to figure out hardware/storage constraints/requirements

 Current estimation: Apply encryption to all patient data at rest and in transit

 ## Status:
-WIP
+Reviewed, updated, design applied to hardware configuration.
+See ADR for Hardware for more detail.

 ## Context:
 In order to secure data both at at rest and in transit, we need a comprehensive approach to securing patient data end-to-end.

 ## Decision:
+Implement the following standard enterprise security measures to each application component:
-- At rest - encrypt in all data storage location using internal KMS
+- At rest - encrypt in all data storage location using internally-hosted CA/KMS
 - In transit - encrypt traffic on the wire using TLS 1.2+, HTTPS required for Dashboards
 - Access control - each system (databases, services) to be configured to use strong authorization and authentication
 - Network Boundaries - route via dedicated internal patient data network, physically separate from other networks, not connected to any external network, including public internet